kwesibb2/kwesibb2.github.io/index.md

 }

 </style>

+## Introduction
 Hi!
 I'm Kwesi, a recent UIUC graduate in Econometrics & Quantitative Economics with minors in Computer Science and Statistics.
-Interested in applying data-driven insights to **finance, operations, retail, sports analytics, and AI/ML applications**.
+I'm passionate about applying data-driven solutions to finance, operations, retail, sports analytics, and AI/ML applications.
+I enjoy exploring datasets, uncovering patterns, and building predictive models to turn insights into actionable strategies.
+Feel free to check out my projects or reach out to connect.

 ---